vincent38/vincent38/README.md

 Most of the code written there is private, for various reasons.
 There are no plans as of now to disclose them (but nothing is set in stone, and I don't exclude the fact of releasing old projects at some point in the future :thought_balloon: )

-You can also check out my personal website [here](https://aubriot.ovh/).
-I hope to be able to update it by the end of Q4'21, but it contains a good share of my resume, and some exclusive projects that I can't disclose directly on Github.
+You can also check out my personal website [here](https://aubriot.ovh/). ~~I hope to be able to update it by the end of Q4'21~~ I finally found some time to rewrite entirely the boilerplate before Q1'22 !
+I won't release the code for now, as it is quite self-centered to my needs and not fitted to be run as it is, and some features are still not implemented, but maybe at some point in the future...
+It contains a good share of my resume, and some exclusive projects that I can't disclose directly on Github.

 ## My stack :computer: